oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 x_2+x_4 \ge 1,\\ x_5+x_6 \ge 1,\\ x_4+x_5 \ge 1,\\ x_1+x_4 \ge 1,\\ x_1+x_2+x_3+x_5 \ge 1,\\ x_1+x_3+x_6 \ge 1,\\ x_3+x_4 \ge 1
 $$
 And that a site is either built or not: $0 \le x_i \le 1$
+### b)
+The objective function and the constraints we found are linear.

 ### c) Use $NMinimize[]$
 We take the variables and our objective function, with its constraints and input it into Mathematica.
 The result we get is this:
 $$
 1.752*10^6, x_1=0.2, x_2=0.2, x_3=0.2, x_4=0.8, x_5=0.4, x_6=0.6.
 $$
 Right away we see that this is not the answer we want as we want whole numbers.
+If we apply this to the real world we would say that the best optimization for this problem is to build one fifth of a site at some sites and parts of sites in other places.
+As this feels unrealistic we continue trying to solve it with integers.
 ### d) Force Integers
 When we change our variable to be only $1$ or $0$ we get it to be binary as we wanted from the start.
 Now we get the result:
 $$